zavden/freelance-job/docs/html/_sources/jobs/examples.rst.txt

 """""""""

 Justification:
-        Animation is relatively complex, because there are a lot of updaters.
+        This animation is relatively complex, because there are a lot of updaters.

 .. raw:: html